Hmrinal/Project_Ideas/basics_oop.md

 ![Class Formation Example](example.png)

-output: John 36 (name and age are properties here)
+Output: John 36 (name and age are properties here)

 - Methods

 ![Method Example](method.png)

+Output: hello my name is jhon
+Adding a method to the class Person (here speak is a method(function))

+- Self
+The self parameter is a reference to the current instance of the class, and is used to access variables that belongs to the class.
+It does not have to be named self, you can call it whatever you like, but it has to be the first parameter of any function in the class.

+Using hola instead of self

 ### 1. Inheritance
 - Sharing of information